 Research links early childhood education to important cognitive, social and emotional gains.
 In fact, the majority of critical brain development takes place before children even reach their first year of school.
 Researchers have found that the human brain is most receptive to learning between birth and three years of age.
 Indeed, according to researchers at Johns Hopkins University, this is the most critical time for laying active neural pathways and the optimum time to maximise cognitive development in pre-literacy and pre-numeracy skills.

-Pre-literacy and Pre-numeracy Skill Development
+What are Pre-literacy and Pre-numeracy Skills?

 Success Starts with Early Childhood Education

 Mathematical development, literacy and spatial awareness complement a child's social and emotional development.
 Cultivating strong pre-literacy and pre-numeracy skills give children a solid academic foundation through phonemic awareness and number concepts.
 By the time our youngest learners leave our Early Childhood programme, they are well prepared to deepen their understanding and learning in our dynamic Primary School.